• Home

 Boarding the Queen

 We hadn’t read all the fine print on our travel documents and didn’t realize we were supposed to arrive in the morning.
-We’d been traveling all day from Sorrento, and finally arrived around 5 pm.
+After traveling from Sorrento to Rome and then from Rome to the port, we arrived around 5 pm.
 It all worked out for the best, though.
-When we stepped up to the empty embarkation desk, we were ecstatic when we were told we’d been upgraded to a prestigious Queen’s Suite.
+When we stepped up to the empty embarkation desk, we learned we had been upgraded to a prestigious Queen’s Suite.
+That is the most elite location on the ship.

 Our room was elegant and beyond comfortable with a starboard balcony on the 7th deck.
 The upgrade also entitled us to dine in the exclusive Queen’s Grill, where we could appear whenever we were hungry rather than deal with timed seating.
 We loved that our table looked out to the deck and the sea.